susanli2016/susanli2016.github.io/_posts/2017-05-08-brfss-data.md

 Interpreting the results of my logistic regression model:

+All the variables are statistically significant.

+* All other variables being equal, being told blood pressure high is more likely to have a stroke.

-All the variables are statistically significant, they are: bphigh4(Ever Told Blood Pressure High), toldhi2(Ever Told Blood Cholesterol High), weight2(Reported Weight In Pounds), smoke100(Smoked At Least 100 Cigarettes), avedrnk2(Avg Alcoholic Drinks Per Day In Past 30 days).
-The negative coefficient for this predictor (toldhi2No) suggests that all other variables being equal, not being told blood cholesterol high is less likely to have stroke.
+* The negative coefficient for the predictor - toldhi2No suggests that all other variables being equal, not being told blood cholesterol high is less likely to have a stroke.

+* For every one unit change in weight, the log odds of having a stroke (versus no-stroke) decreases by 0.00096.

+* Not Smoked At Least 100 Cigarettes, less likely to have a stroke.

+* For a one unit increase in Avg alcoholic drinks per day in past 30 days, the log odds of having a stroke decreases by 0.027.

 {% highlight r %}
 anova(model, test="Chisq")